-Prior to becoming part of the ACWA program, many AFO personnel were assigned to the former Anniston Chemical Agent Disposal Facility (ANCDF), which completed chemical demilitarization operations in 2011.
-At the completion of the ANCDF mission, most the facilities were dismantled, with the exception of the Static Detonation Chamber (SDC), which was clean-closed for chemical agent, a process which ensured no chemical agent remained in the entire system.
+The Anniston Field Office, or AFO, is an element of the Program Executive Office, Assembled Chemical Weapons Alternatives, known as PEO ACWA, located at the Anniston Army Depot, Alabama.
+The mission of the AFO is to support destruction of the remaining U.S. chemical weapons stockpile located in Pueblo, Colorado, and near Richmond, Kentucky.
+Prior to becoming part of the ACWA program, many AFO personnel were assigned to the former Anniston Chemical Agent Disposal Facility, known as ANCDF, which completed chemical demilitarization operations in 2011.
+At the completion of the ANCDF mission, most facilities were dismantled, with the exception of the Static Detonation Chamber, or SDC.
+The SDC was clean-closed for chemical agent, a process which ensures no chemical agent remains in the entire system.

 How Does SDC Technology Work?